Which Countries Require Travel Insurance?

 Another reason some destinations have a travel insurance requirement is due to diplomatic relations.
 For example, the relationship between the U.S. and Cuba had historically been strained, so when both countries agreed to allow travel for limited reasons, Cuba's government stipulated that travel insurance including medical coverage would be required for U.S. travelers.

 Many countries are also requiring travel insurance is in response to the COVID-19 pandemic.
-Some international destinations are now mandating that travelers arrive with specific travel medical insurance that covers COVID-19.
+Though we are past the height of the pandemic, some international destinations still require that travelers arrive with specific travel medical insurance that covers COVID-19.

 Which Countries Require Travel Insurance?